statKim/hyunsungkim/content/authors/admin/_index.md

 ---

 I am a Ph.D. student from [Department of Statistics](http://stat.cau.ac.kr/) at [Chung-Ang University](https://www.cau.ac.kr/), under the supervision of [Prof. Yaeji Lim](https://sites.google.com/site/yaejilim).
-I am also a member of the [Multivariate Statistics Lab](https://sites.google.com/view/caumulti).
+I am also a member of the [Multivariate Statistics Lab](https://sites.google.com/view/yaejilim).
 Prior to that, I received my M.A. in Statistics and B.A. in Applied Statistics at Chung-Ang University.

-My research interests include functional data analysis, non-Euclidean data analysis, dimension reduction and high-dimensional data analysis.
+My research interests include Functional Data Analysis, Non-Euclidean Data Analysis and Statistical Dimension Reduction.
 Currently, my main research work includes developing functional clustering and quantile based dimension reduction method for Riemannian functional data.

 I love R coding and making documents using Rmarkdown.